asithishantha/UberEats_Japan_Python_Selenium_webscraping_/README.md

  _Getting to the libraries_

-*  is widely used to parse the HTML files
+*  soup is widely used to parse the HTML files

 *  Pandas is used to create structured data